developerforce/emote-widget/README.md

     <!-- main.js can be found in the dist folder in this project -->
     ```

-1. Add the `<emote-widget` HTML element within the `<body>` of the page.
+1. Add the `<emote-widget>` HTML element within the `<body>` of the page.
 It doesn't matter where within the body you put it.
+It will be absolutely positioned using CSS.

     `<emote-widget talk-id="mytalk" position="bottom-right"></emote-widget>`